My Cat Ate Green Onions Will He Get sick?

 - Lethargy

 If your cat is showing any of these symptoms, call the vet immediately.
 This is a medical emergency.
-If you know for sure your cat has eaten green onions, then don’t wait for symptoms to appear.
-Call the vet right now.
+If you know for sure your cat has eaten green onions, then don’t wait for these symptoms to appear.
+Call the vet right now for help before they become sick.

 Treatment of Green Onion Toxicity in Cats